wenyang/azureml-v2-preview/docs/overview/setup.rst

 .. note::
     This is a staged rollout.
 Current regions available for private preview include canary regions in addition to: **All PROD regions**
+    **Managed inference preview** is invite only at this time.
+The supported regions include westeurope and westus2 (i.e. Azure ML workspace needs to be in these regions)

 Azure Machine Learning